Agog-io/Simple-Product-Sync/README.md

 Provide [config copy.json](https://github.com/Agog-io/Simple-Product-Sync/blob/main/config%20copy.json "config copy.json") with the appropriate sFTP details (used for uploading images)

 [example_run_scrape.py](https://github.com/Agog-io/Simple-Product-Sync/blob/main/example_run_scrape.py "example_run_scrape.py") provides a commented example with exactly how to get this running.
 Use this as the sceleton to your use case.
+This is the file you run to execute the program.

 [product_sync.py](https://github.com/Agog-io/Simple-Product-Sync/blob/main/product_sync.py "product_sync.py") contains all the updating logic in the product_sync class.